Nebulosar/CodeceptionCoverageChecker/README.md

 What you need:
 **Codeception**
-This is pretty obvious hence it is an Codeception extension.
+This is pretty obvious hence it is a Codeception extension.
 See Codeception for more info on [extensions][codeception-extensions]

 **XDebug**
 Used for generating the code coverage report.
 See the [XDebug download page][xdebug-download] to find your installation.
 If you are unsure which download you need, you could use the [XDebug wizard][xdebug-wizard] to find the right one.